-- 64. Currently, the Court pays supplementary DSA of 15 percent to directors and 40 percent to judges/USG/ASG level for official travel.
-In the 2017-2021 period, the total number of senior-level members who received supplementary DSA was 86, including seven directors and 79 judges/USG/ASG.
-The total amount of supplementary DSA paid to them was € 320,993 over the period. - 65.
-The DSA Circular published by the International Civil Service Committee (ICSC) as at 1 April 2022 states that the United Nations (UN) discontinued the practice of paying supplementary DSA to the middle- and senior-level employees in 2003 as per the Resolution A/RES/58/270.
-This discontinuation does not apply to specialized agencies and other organisations within the UN Common system. - 66.
+- 62. The DSA Circular published by the International Civil Service Committee (ICSC) as at 1 April 2022 states that the United Nations (UN) discontinued the practice of paying supplementary DSA to the middle- and senior-level employees in 2003 as per the Resolution A/RES/58/270.
+This discontinuation does not apply to specialized agencies and other organisations within the UN Common system. - 63.
 However, the External Auditor observes that there is a general trend that most of the international organizations do not pay supplementary DSA.
-Out of 27 international organizations examined, 11 specialized agencies4 and nine other organisations5 stopped the practice. - 67.
+Out of 27 international organizations examined, 11 specialized agencies4 and nine other organisations5 stopped the practice. - 64.
 The Court responded that some of its travel policies are more restrictive than those of the UN.
 The UN staff are allowed to travel in business class for long-haul trips.
 In comparison, the Court's staff are not allowed to travel in business class under any circumstance, but only officials at ASG level or above travel in business class.
 As there are some ups and downs in terms of general travel expenses compared to the UN, the Court considers that its overall travel policies are not unduly favorable.